WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Poppy) Papaveraceae (Poppy Family) Foothills.
 Roadsides,

 disturbed areas.
 Summer.
-This is an Eastern Plains species introduced to the Western Slope probably through highway construction.
-It is still uncommon on the Western Slope.
-Flowers are large, brilliant white, delicate, and flutter in a slight breeze.
-Prickles adorn stem leaf and seed pods.
+This is a Plains species introduced to the West Slope of the Rockies, probably through highway construction.
+It has been found over the past years in all the counties of the Four Corners area, but it is rare or not found in any other nearby counties.
+Flowers are large, brilliant white, delicate, flutter in a slight breeze, and form quite a contrast to the rest of the plant which is adorned with menacing prickles on stem, leaf, and seed pods.
 "Argemone" is a herb referred to by the Greeks thousands of years ago and "polyanthemos" means "many flowers".
 Linnaeus named this genus in 1753. |

 |